emcconville/wand/docs/guide/draw.rst

         return wrapped_text

-    message = """This is some really long sentence with the word "Mississippi" in it."""
+    message = ("""This is some really long sentence with"""
+               """ the word "Mississippi" in it.""")

     ROI_SIDE = 175